-Mr. W. H. Capwell, editor of the Tremonton Times, in a letter to friends in Wilkes-Barre, Pa., gives a quite in-teresting description of the part of the State in which he is located, and the people with whom he has come in conact.
-His letter appears in the Wilkes-Barre Record of July 8, and we take the liberty of copying part of it.
+Mr. W. H. Capwell, editor of the Tremonton Times, in a letter to friends in Wilkes-Barre, Pa., gives a quite interesting description of the part of the State in which he is located, and the neople with whom he has come in conact.
+His letter appears in the Wilkes-Barre Record of July 8, and we take the iberty of copying part of it.
 He speaks of his "Mormon" neighbors as follows:

-of his "Mormon" neighbors as follows: "She [Mrs. C.] says you will probably want to know how we like the Mormon by this time.
-Well, we have Mormon neighbors right near and she says she likes them fully as well or better than any other people she has met.
-They are very friendly and will do us favors apparently more quickly and cheerfully than the Gentlies.
+of his "Mormon" neighbors as follows: "She [Mrs. C.] says you will probably want to know how we like the Mormon neighbors right near and she says she likes them fully as well or better than any other people she has met.
+They are very friendly and will do us favors apparently more quickly and cheerfully than the Gentiles.
 Most of the mer-chants are Mormons, and I can go into their stores and get trusted for a bill of goods with less trouble than in a Gentile store.
-And as far as the be-havior of the people, and especially the children its concerned, we can say truthfully that our Eastern boys and giris could take some lessons in po-liteness from the Mormon children. the attention of the courts?
-Let the Yesterday we had a gala day in town. | court records answer, once for all, the do not touch it.
-Different kinds of coal have different lengths of flame and the distance between the boiler and the grate must vary to suit the kind of coal used.
+And as far as the be-havior of the people, and especially the children is concerned, we can say irutfully that our Eastern boys and girls could take some lessons in po-liteness from the Mormon children.
+Yesterday we had a gala day in town.

+or devices.
+Only nav placed that the flames from the coals do not touch it.
+Different kinds of coal have different lengths of flame and the distance between the boller and the grate must vary to suit the kind of coal used.
 The Professor illustrates his theory, which he has tested in practice, by the common candle which burns with a clear flame when left free, but emits plenty of black smoke as soon as a saucer is placed over it near enough to touch it.
-Is it possible, one naturally asks. that the smoke nuisance can be abolished by so simple a device?
+Is it possible, one naturally asks, that the smoke nuisance can be abolished by so simple a device?
 It seems incredible.
-But sometimes very simple facts escape observation a long time.
+But sometimes very simple facts escape observation a long time, monumental traducer of the good name of our people with which no respectable newspaper would care to sully its pages.
+The particular complaint of the landerer just now, however, is that in the cours of our recent demonstration of the "cumulative perjury" of which we proved it had been guilty in its defense of the ministerial association, we failed to quote its charges which show the essential difference between the 'Mormon" and all other creeds.